firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/self-managed.md

 2. [Firefly III in Ubuntu 20.04 and proxmox](https://gist.github.com/Engr-AllanG/34e77a08e1482284763fff429cdd92fa)
 3. [Firefly III scripted installer](https://github.com/runlevel-4/firefly-iii-automation)
 4. [Firefly III Gulp orchestration scripts](https://github.com/sidyes/firefly-iii-gulp)

-In case you want to use one of the languages that Firefly III is equipped with, install the necessary locales.
-For Debian / Ubuntu for example, use `sudo apt install language-pack-nl-base && sudo locale-gen`.

 ## Preparing your server